ShivamTripathi028/rak-chatbot-backend/product-categories/real-iot-solutions/real-iot-kit/quickstart.md

 Mounting instructions varies in each device.
 It is recommended to check the device specific users guide
 :::

 :::warning
-If you want full ownership and access to your device you need to <a href="https://docs.rakwireless.com/product-categories/solutions/real-iot-solutions/quickstart/#how-to-claim-the-device-to-your-own-account" target="_blank">claim the device to your own Datacake account</a>.
+If you want full ownership and access to your device you need to [claim the device to your own Datacake account](https://docs.rakwireless.com/product-categories/solutions/real-iot-solutions/quickstart/#how-to-claim-the-device-to-your-own-account).
 :::

 ## 3. Device Dashboard Visualization